20 BEST Things To Do In Kelowna (British Columbia)

 • Escape Rooms: There is no shortage of escape room options between Impulse Escape Room and Exit Escape Room.

-• Axe Throwing: Get passed the rainy day blues by heading to Axe Monkeys for some axe throwing.
+• Axe Throwing: Get past the rainy day blues by heading to Axe Monkeys for some axe throwing.

-• Yoga Class: Head to a yoga class at Our Yoga Space or Bliss Yoga Lounge to tap into your mindfulness and relax on a rainy day.
+• Yoga Class: On a rainy day, head to a yoga class at Our Yoga Space or Bliss Yoga Lounge to hone your mindfulness and relax.

 Is Kelowna Worth Visiting?